Vietnamese Tet Flowers, Lucky Plants & Tree Markets

 They are also called yellow apricot flower blooms; however, that’s not really a correct term as it was a mistranslation when people tried to name it but ochna integerrima is totally different from apricot blossoms.

-Hoa Mai is a Tet flowering plant that represents luck, happiness and joy.
+Hoa Mai are a variety of traditional Tet flowers that represents luck, happiness and joy.
 This kind of Tet flower blooms in early spring right before Tet, when everything is still bare.
 That’s why yellow apricot flowers are seen as the embodiment of Tet.

 The best Hoa Mai

-The Hoa Mai tree that produces 10-12cm blossoms and have a bright yellow color with five petals per branch is considered the best.
+The Hoa Mai tree that produces 10-12cm blossoms.
+Blossoms with a bright yellow color and five petals per branch is considered the best.

 What makes the yellow mai flower tree special is the high rate of blossom of the flower in Tet holidays, which symbolizes the wealth and passionate love among people.